-13 Best Luxury Wallet Brands In The World (2022)
+13 Luxury Wallet Brands Worth Of Your Cash (2024)

 Givenchy

 Compared to its Parisian peers, Givenchy’s luxury wallets push the envelope in terms of contemporary styling.
-Naturally, it produces sumptuous leather calfskin wallets with minimal branding, but it also has created a wealth of modern iterations featuring louder branding in some cases, or zeitgeist motifs in others (we’re looking at you 101 Dalmatians print).
+Naturally, it produces sumptuous leather calfskin wallets with minimal branding.
+Still, it also has created a wealth of modern iterations featuring louder branding or zeitgeist motifs (we’re looking at you 101 Dalmatians print).

 Its two-tone leather styles are very chic, although if you want something a little more ‘expressive’ then you’d do well to check out its camo styles.